Shocking Truth of Xi and Putin Hot Mic Moment | Joshua Philipp

 And by the way, we're doing it in breakneck speed.

-You know, I'm gonna be publishing it in February.
+You know, I'm going to be publishing it in February.

-Um, so, but but, you know, hey, you've just given me a ton of material to work with, uh, Xi Jinping, Vladimir Putin, thank you for that.
+So, but, but, you know, hey, you've just given me a ton of material to work with, Xi Jinping, Vladimir Putin.

-I think one of the most critical things, right, that we misunderstood in the West collectively, whether it's Canadians or Americans, our leadership, is just that we're Not dealing with a normal government, right?
+I think one of the most critical things that we misunderstood in the West collectively, whether it's Canadians or Americans, our leadership, is just that we're not dealing with a normal government, right?

-These are the Chinese communists think of very differently.
+These are the Chinese communists think very differently.

 What, you know, what's possible to do, what the moral boundaries are, are there any even at all?

-And it's like if you're dealing with them without the understanding of some of these things, this is some of the stuff I'm going to be fleshing out, you're really, you're really not going to be able to deal with them very effectively or very uh you know thoughtfully or ways that which will actually be good for your country because they're going to take advantage of you in very extreme ways.
+You're really not going to be able to deal with them very effectively or very thoughtfully or ways which will actually be good for your country because they're going to take advantage of you in very extreme ways.

 And this is what's happened.

-Well, you know, and and this is this is where a lot of people fail to understand the nature of the CCP.
+Well, you know, and this is where a lot of people fail to understand the nature of the CECP.

 Oh, you know, it's about sharing the wealth.

-You want to manufacture suffering because it's like a it's like a Darwinist, it's a Darwinist theory applied to social evolution.
+You want to manufacture suffering because it's like a Darwinist, it's a Darwinist theory applied to social evolution.

 And how do you force social evolution?